-Prerequisites: GES 130 and GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently).
-Offered: Interim.
+Prerequisites: GES 130; GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently).
+Offered: Occasionally interim.
 Special Notes: Carries cross-credit in history.

-POS 250 · Political Science Practicum.
-1 Credit.
+POS 250 · Political Science Practicum 1 Credit.

-In consultation with the Political Science Department, students will select an off campus program of academic study.
-After the off campus study, students will create a presentation and share their experiences in a colloquium with other International Relations, Political Science, and Business and Political Science majors.
-The purpose of this course is to integrate off campus experiences with curricular learning experiences.
+In consultation with the Political Science department, students select an off campus program of academic study.
+Students create a presentation to share their experiences in a colloquium with other International Relations, Political Science, and Business and Political Science majors.
+Integrates off campus experiences with curricular learning experiences...

 Prerequisites: One POS course; consent of the Political Science department; Major in International Relations, Business and Political Sciences, Political Science, or minor in Political Science.
-Special Notes: Graded on anS/U basis.
+Special Notes: Graded on an S/U basis.
 Offered: Spring.